-I am Programme Director of Graphic Communication Design and a design educator, writer on design and co-founder of GraphicDesign& with Lucienne Roberts.
+I am Academic Dean (Collaboration) and a design educator, writer on design and co-founder of GraphicDesign& with Lucienne Roberts.

 GraphicDesign& advocates for graphic design – what it can do and why it matters – through pioneering books, exhibitions, talks and events that explore how graphic design connects with the wider world and the value that it brings, challenging perceptions about what and who graphic design is for.
 GraphicDesign&’s books include Page 1: Great Expectations (GraphicDesign& Literature, 2012); Golden Meaning (GraphicDesign& Mathematics, 2014); Graphic Designers Surveyed (GraphicDesign& Social Science, 2015) and Looking Good: A visual guide to the nun’s habit (GraphicDesign& Religion, 2016).
 Critically acclaimed in the design and mainstream press, these books have won awards, including the Design Observer/AIGA 50 Best Books 2016 for Looking Good.